idaholab/moose/modules/heat_conduction/doc/content/source/materials/ElectricalConductivity.md

   \sigma_{elec} = \frac{1}{\rho_{elec}}
 \end{equation}

+!alert note title=Default parameter values
+The defaults used for the parameters in this object are taken from published values for Tungsten.

 ## Example Input File Syntax

 An example of how to use `ElectricalConductivity` can be found in the